-The CHILL team based at Queen Mary University of London (QMUL) will be engaging secondary school pupils with an interactive air pollution pack.
-The pack will give pupils the opportunity to become scientists and carry out their own environmental research.
+The CHILL team based at Queen Mary University of London (QMUL) engaged secondary school pupils with an interactive air pollution pack.
+The pack gave pupils the opportunity to become scientists and carry out their own environmental research.

-As part of CHILL, ARC and QMUL researcher Chris Griffiths is investigating whether a city-wide environmental intervention which improves air quality could improve children’s physical activity and reduce rates of obesity.
-Find out more about Chris' research project.
+As part of CHILL, ARC and QMUL researcher Chris Griffiths is leading an study, investigating whether a city-wide environmental intervention which improves air quality could improve children’s physical activity and reduce rates of obesity.
+Find out more about the ARC CHILL research project.

 Talk and poster: What I wish my younger self knew about mental health

-ARC Key researcher Rose McCabe (City, University of London) will present a closed talk to schools on how young people can recognise, support and look after their mental health.
-Rose will also be presenting a poster, which will be made available on the main Festival website.
+ARC Key researcher Rose McCabe (City, University of London) presented a talk to schools on how young people can recognise, support and look after their mental health.
+Rose also presented a poster, exploring agency in youth mental health.